References

 BDS, FRCPS, FCGDent, BDS FDS RCPS(Glasg) FCGDent

-Head Dental Officer, Denplan, Andover; Clinical lecturer, School of Dentistry, University of Birmingham
+BDS, FDS RCPS(Glasg), FCGDent, Formerly Head Dental Officer, Denplan; Formerly Clinical Lecturer, University of Birmingham

 Articles by Louis Mackenzie